 Likewise, the financial markets are expected to push forward.
 As a testament to this progression, market strategist Ed Yardeni publishes a series of data that shows how the world has generated unimaginable wealth since the 1940s.
 Of particular interest is the incredible growth in corporate profits.
 While there was a notable deviation that marked the financial crisis of 2008/09, it is otherwise a solid, upward trajectory over time, despite many short-term setbacks: inflation, deflation, rising rates, bear markets, war and recessions.
 As equity investors, we are investing in the underlying businesses that make up this tremendous progression.

 In This Issue

-Get Ahead With These Six RRSP Considerations 2 Higher Inflation: Higher Cost-of-Living Adjustments 2 Avoid These Estate Administration Errors 3 The Impact of Inflation on Timing CPP Benefits 4
+Get Ahead With These Six RRSP Considerations 2 Higher Inflation: Higher Cost-of-Living Adjustments 2 Avoid These Estate Administration Errors 3 Is It Time to Revisit the Annuity Option?
+4